zcybupt/images/README.md

-# Repository used for image saving
+# Repository used for saving images.